Setup with Locally Built Weaver Components

 RELAY_CONFIG=config/Fabric_Relay.toml cargo run --bin server

-as follows (do this only if you have launched both Fabric networks network1
+Run a relay for network2 as follows (do this only if you have launched both Fabric networks network1 and network2 and wish to test interoperation between them)

 - Navigate to the

-folder. - To launch the server without TLS, leave the configuration file
+core/relayfolder. - To launch the server without TLS, leave the configuration file

-in its default state.
+config/Fabric_Relay2.tomlin its default state.
 Otherwise, edit it to set TLS flags for this relay and the other relays and drivers it will connect to in this demonstration as follows:.

 .